KnowageLabs/Knowage-Documentation/user-guide/ka_user_userinterface.rst

 Calendar
    Allows the user to specify the festivity days of a certain time frame.

-The **General menu** is identified with the first icon in :numref:`menucompgene` and a label containing your user name.
+The **General menu** is identified with the first icon in General Menu and a label containing your user name.
 Opening the general menu you have the following extra buttons:

 Select role
    If your user is associated with more than one role, Knowage requests you to specify the default role.
 You can select it when executing a document, or right after authentication by clicking on this icon and choosing a default role.